Layer 2 vs Layer 3 Switch: Which One Do You Need?

 Other important parameters are number of VLANs that can be configured.
 Generally, 1K = 1024 VLANs is enough for a Layer 2 switch, and the typical number of VLANs for Layer 3 switch is 4k = 4096.
 Memory of MAC address table is the number of MAC addresses that a switch can keep, usually expressed as 8k or 128k.
 Latency is the delay time that a data transfer suffers.
 It requires to be as short as possible, so the latency is usually expressed in nanosecond (ns).

-This post has explained the layers 2 & 3 and commonly used devices in these layers, including Layer 2 switch, Layer 3 switch and router.
+This post has explained the differences of Layer 2 vs Layer 3 Switch.
 The comparison of their functions is also made, in the hope of solving the problem of deciding between these devices.
 Also key parameters for measuring a Layer 2 or Layer 3 switch are also discussed.
 It is not always the case that more advanced device is better, but it is right to choose the most appropriate one for your specific application.